 Review your server's history

 The History tab displays a list of all actions taken through the client for that server.
-Click an action to see details such as:
+Click an action to review details such as:

 - Date and time when the action happened.